 It is best to read them in order to appreciate how the characters and their relationships develop through their adventures.
-Book 8, One of A Pair is due to be released later in September and I am already working on the next project.
 Sign up to my newsletter for more news!

 The Victorian East End lives in fear of the Ripper and his mission to kill rent boys.
 Silas Hawkins, nineteen and forging a life on the streets could well be the next victim, but when he meets Archer, his life changes forever.
 Young, attractive and rich, Archer is The Viscount Clearwater, a philanthropist, adventurer and homosexual.